 Michael loves nothing better than a good conspiracy served with a side of paranormal investigation.

 The Crying Boy Painting refers to a mass-produced replica of a painting from Spanish artist Bruno Amadio.
-I remember vividly reading about this as child in The Sun newspaper back in the mid '80s.
+I remember vividly reading about this as a child in The Sun newspaper back in the mid-1980s.

 A fireman was reported to have removed an undamaged painting from the burnt-out wreck of a house in Yorkshire.
 He was quoted as saying that no firefighter he knew would allow a copy of the painting in their house.

 Over the coming months, more and more stories were published under similar circumstances, and The Sun even organized a mass bonfire for people who wanted to dispose of the picture.
 To lift the curse, it was said that one would have to reunite the crying boy and the crying girl.
 But what was the curse, if any, of the Crying Boy painting?
 Was it a haunted or possessed painting, mass hysteria, or just a joke gone too far?

 Soon reports were coming in from all over Britain.
 They all had the same circumstances.
 A house fire, and inexplicably an unburnt picture of a crying boy found in the wreckage.
 Trouble was, a lot of them were different pictures, so how did this all link together?
 Let's go back to the beginning.

 A house fire in 1985—it started with a chip pan setting alight.
 It is true that the picture was unscathed by the fire, and it is also true that a fireman lent credibility to this by saying that other pictures of the boy were found unscathed in other house fires.
 If it weren't for this added credibility, then I doubt anything more than a small section in the local paper would have been merited, but this went national very quickly.

 Stories From the People